confluentinc/examples/clients/docs/confluent-cli.rst

+.. _client-examples-confluent-cli:

 Confluent CLI
 --------------

-In this tutorial, you will run a Conlfuent Cloud CLI client application that produces messages to and consumes messages from an |ak-tm| cluster.
+In this tutorial, you will run a Confluent Cloud CLI client application that produces messages to and consumes messages from an |ak-tm| cluster.

 .. include:: includes/client-example-overview.rst

 .. note::

-   The Confluent CLI is meant for development purposes only and is not suitable for a production environment.
+   The Confluent CLI is meant for development purposes only and isn't suitable for a production environment.

 Prerequisites
 -------------